aelshehawy/Leader-Mentions-in-US-Congress/README.md

 ## Usage

-### A Extraction of spelling variants for person names
+### A: Extraction of spelling variants for person names

 To extract name variants, run:

 	python extract_name_variants.py

-### B Counting leader and country mentions in political speeches
+### B: Counting leader and country mentions in political speeches

 To count leader and country mentions, run: